GoogleChrome/developer.chrome.com/site/en/docs/webstore/register/index.md

 * It's a good idea to decouple your personal account and your Chrome Web Store publishing account.
   That's why we suggest using a new email account just for publishing your Chrome Web Store items.
-* If you recently deleted your Chrome Web Store developer account, you can't reuse its associated email identity to create a new one.
+* If you recently [deleted your Chrome Web Store developer account][1], you can't reuse its associated email identity to create a new one.
   {% Aside 'warning' %}
-  If you requested the deletion of your account by mistake, please contact developer support immediately.
+  If you requested the deletion of your account by mistake, please [contact developer support][2] immediately.
   {% endAside %}
 * Make sure to check this address frequently so that you're aware of any important alerts or